giuseppewebber/embedded-project/README.md

 </code></pre>

-Through the block of code below, we are able to receive inputs via bluetooth and consequently emulate the pressure of the keyboard keys, based on the value of the signal we receive.
+Through the code below, we are able to receive inputs via bluetooth and consequently emulate the pressure of the keyboard keys based on the value of the signal we receive.

 <pre><code>def thread_button(bt,keyboard):
     while True: